 If I don't have a lot of money, do I still need an Estate Plan?

-An estate plan does a lot more than just distribute assets after death.
-A comprehensive estate plan includes: documents that will authorize designated people to make medical and financial decisions if the client is unable; documentation that waives HIPAA guidelines so family members can be part of the decision process if the client is undergoing medical treatment if that is the desire of the client; if the client has minors, it provides directions on how and by whom they should be cared for.
+The final decision to prepare an estate plan is the clients.
+Keep in mind that an estate plan does a lot more than just distribute assets after death.
+A comprehensive estate plan includes documents that will authorize designated people to make medical and financial decisions if the client is unable.
+It should also include documentation that waives HIPAA guidelines so family members can be part of the decision process if the client is undergoing medical treatment if that is the desire of the client.
+Lastly, if the client has minor children it provides directions on how and by whom they should be cared for.

 How much does an Estate Plan cost?